ICE TELECOMMUNICATIONS LTD – Landline and Broadband Services Terms and Conditions

 Small Business Customer: a Customer with not more than 10 employees

-Term Fees: the compensatory fees calculated by multiplying the remaining number of months of the Minimum Period or Renewal Period by the monthly charges for the Services or £250 per Line whichever is the higher amount.
+Term Fees: the compensatory fees calculated by multiplying the remaining number of months of the Minimum Period or Renewal Period by the monthly charges for the Services (exclusive of any Deal Incentive) or £250 per Line whichever is the higher amount.

 (c) A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.

 (d) Any words following the terms including, include, in particular, for example or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

 2.1 The Contract starts on and is effective from the Commencement Date, shall renew in accordance with clause 15 and shall continue until terminated by either party in accordance with these Conditions.